Turkish diaspora: Sweden

 In 2009 the Swedish Ministry for Foreign Affairs said that there was almost 100,000 people with a Turkish background living in Sweden.
 More recently, in 2018 the Swedish Consul General, Therese Hyden, said that the population was now around 150,000.

 Switzerland

 In 2017 there was over 120,000 Turks living in Switzerland.
 They mostly live in German-speaking regions, especially in the cantons of Zurich, Aargau and Basel.
-Figures on naturalization and migration from Turkey has been declining, however, the Swiss population with a Turkish migration background continues to grow.
+Figures on naturalization and migration from Turkey has been declining, however, the Swiss population with a Turkish background continues to grow.

 Denmark

 The Turkish community form the largest ethnic minority in Denmark.
 In 2008, it was estimated that Danes of Turkish origin numbered 70,000.

 Italy

 In 2020 there were 50,000 Turkish citizens living in Italy; however, this figure does not include naturalized Italian citizens of Turkish origin or their descendants.
 Between 2008 and 2020 some 5,295 Turkish citizens acquired Italian citizenship.

 In addition to the diaspora, some of the population in Moena has identified as Turkish since the 17th century.